In-Page Navigation

 • Are the responsibilities, contributions, and level of effort for each team member clearly stated, justified, proportional, and in conjunction with their role in the project and the approved science proposal?

-• Are the computers (laptops, desktops) and computing costs requested required for the project and well justified in the budget narrative?
+• Are the costs requested in the budget required for the project and well justified in the budget narrative?

 • Have you complied with the page limits?